meerk40t/meerk40t/README.md

 The LaserProject consist of LaserElements these can call a `generate()` generator which creates a series of LaserCommands which are used to produce itself.
 Nothing is generated before hand and no giant memory structures need to be created to process the projects this way.
 Additional objects and structures can easily used through the same API.
 These LaserElements also contain instructions as to how to draw themselves.

+# Pulse Modulation

+The stock firmware is not known for having power control, I give it power control.
+Some have asked how this is possible.
+Basically I use software to pulse the laser.
+See the Wiki for additional details: https://github.com/meerk40t/meerk40t/wiki/How-does-MeerK40t's-pulse-modulation-works%3F